|

 Eye movement desensitization and reprocessing therapy (EMDR) combines eye movements and a practitioner’s instructions to help someone reprocess trauma.
 Although mostly known for its success in treating post-traumatic stress disorder (PTSD), EMDR is also used to treat various types of depression, such as major depressive disorder and illness-related depression.

-In psychodynamic therapy sessions, the therapist helps their client connect current mental health struggles to past experiences, conflicts and psychological wounds.
+In psychodynamic therapy sessions, the therapist helps the client connect current mental health struggles to past experiences, conflicts, and psychological wounds.
 The goal is to resolve these issues and enable the client to move on with life.

 Lastly, supportive therapy is a more flexible kind of talk therapy that opens the discussion to whatever is on a depressed individual’s mind.
 The therapist listens and provides empathetic support.